shenweihai1/verified-betrfs/README.md

 Implementation:
 - `bank-paper` exactly works as 2pc with mutexs, so just use it with slight modications; However, I encountered several issues to compile into C++, the major issue is `BigNumber` (refer to https://github.com/dafny-lang/dafny/issues/5095 for details and solutions)
-- Issues on `bank-paper` dafny code in method `TryAccountTransfer`: (1) should guarantee `sourceAccountId != destAccountId`; (2) liveness: if locks are not acquired in order, it would cause a deadlock.
+- Issues on `bank-paper` dafny code in method `TryAccountTransfer`:
+    - should guarantee `sourceAccountId != destAccountId`;
+    - liveness: if locks are not acquired in order, it would cause a deadlock;
+    - **IMPORTANT**: requires to ensure amount is correct after and before operation.

 How to run it, note that we can't verify on function `TryAccountTransfer`, because I replaced `nat` into `uint64` which requires more efforts on overflowing:
 ```bash